osecluna/dc-algolia-blog-demo-testnetlify/README.md

 This is an example blog that demonstrates how you can integrate Algolia Search indexes populated from published content in Dynamic Content.

+## Prerequisites

-A requirement for running this demo application is that some content must have been published from DC and indexed within Algolia - this must have been modelled using the [Blog Accelerator content type](https://github.com/amplience/dc-accelerators-content-types/blob/master/blogpost.json).
+A requirement for running this demo application is that a blogpost content item must have been published from Dynamic Content and indexed within Algolia.
+The rendering templates must also have been added to your Content Hub.
+Following the steps below will get you to this starting point:

+- Register the blogpost content type in Dynamic Content: [Blog Post Content Type](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/dist/contentTypes/blogpost.json) | [Docs](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/docs/CONFIGURE-DYNAMIC-CONTENT.md#content-types).
+- Create an integration between Dynamic Content and Algolia: [dc-integrations-algolia](https://github.com/amplience/dc-integrations-algolia).
+- In Dynamic Content, create a content item using the previously registered blogpost content type.
+Once created, publish the content item.
+This will then add it to your Algolia index.
+- Add the rendering templates to your Content Hub: [HTML Templates](https://github.com/amplience/dc-accelerators-content-rendering-service/tree/master/dist/templates) | [Docs](https://github.com/amplience/dc-accelerators-content-rendering-service/blob/master/docs/CONFIGURE-DYNAMIC-CONTENT.md#content-rendering-templates)

 ## Installation